 - Be cheaper.
 As a space evolves, the leader generally gets more expensive.
 This almost always leaves room at the bottom.
 Salesforce is $200/month now for the edition you’ll likely use.
 That leaves a lot of money for a $20/month product.
 Cheaper alone doesn’t usually win in SaaS — software is rarely a commodity.
 But there are times it can help you break out once you already have something.
 See, e.g. HubSpot CRM or Pipedrive.

-- Be more expensive (really, More Enterprise).
+- Be more expensive (by that I mean, really, More Enterprise).
 The leader sometimes isn’t the most upmarket.
 That also leaves room at the top.
 If your competitor is $500/month.
 Can you build a $5000/mo version that is more “enterprise-grade?”
 This can work well if you have the right enterprise DNA — and your bigger competitor doesn’t.
 If you don’t have this DNA though, it’s really, really hard to pull off.

 - Be 2–10x better — at just one important thing.
-(The rest stuff you can be merely OK at).
+(The rest of stuff for now you can be merely OK at).
 You don’t have to achieve parity with your Ultrafunded Competitor in everything.
 But if you have one important thing they don’t — Slack integration, localization, an important mobile app, a special dashboard, who knows — that the customers will pay for … you can still win those deals.

 Fighting parity, with a hyper-funded start-up, is frustrating.